Napoleonic looting of art: Initial negotiations

 During the First Restoration of the Bourbon dynasty in France under Louis XVIII (1814–15), the nations of the Sixth Coalition did not initially stipulate the return of artworks from France.
 They were to be treated as "inalienable property of the Crown."
 On 8 May 1814, however, Louis declared that works not yet hung in French museums would be returned, which led to the return of many of the Spanish works.
-Manuscripts were returned to Austria and Prussia by the end of 1814, and Prussia recovered all its statues, as well as 10 paintings by Cranach, and 3 by Correggio.
-The Duke of Brunswich recovered 85 paintings, 174 Limoges porcelains, and 980 majolica vases.
-But most of the works remained in France.
+Manuscripts were returned to Austria and Prussia by the end of 1814, and Prussia recovered all its statues, as well as 10 paintings by Lucas Cranach, and 3 by Antonio da Correggio.
+The Duke of Brunswick recovered 85 paintings, 174 Limoges porcelains, and 980 majolica vases.
+However most of the works remained in France.

 After Napoleon's second abdication in June 1815, followed by another restoration of Louis XVIII, the return of art became a part of negotiations, although the lack of historical precedent made it a messy affair.

 Some nations did not wait for agreements from the Congress of Vienna, in order to act.
 In July 1815, the Prussians began to force restitutions.
-Frederick William III of Prussia ordered the diplomat von Ribbentropp, art expert Jacobi, and reserve officer Eberhardt de Groote to deal with the returns.
-On 8 July, they demanded Denon return all the Prussian treasures; but he refused, claiming that the returns weren't authorized by Louis XVIII.
+King Frederick William III of Prussia ordered diplomat von Ribbentropp, art expert Jacobi, and reserve officer Eberhardt de Groote to deal with the returns.
+On 8 July, they demanded Denon return all the Prussian treasures; but he refused, claiming that the returns weren't authorised by Louis XVIII.
 Von Ribbentropp then threatened to have Prussian soldiers seize the works and imprison and extradite Denon to Prussia.
 By 13 July, all the key Prussian works were out of the Louvre and packed up for travel.

-When the Dutch consul arrived at the Louvre to make similar requests, Denon denied him access and wrote to Charles-Maurice de Talleyrand-Périgord and the Congress of Vienna:
+When the Dutch consul arrived at the Louvre to make similar requests, Denon denied him access and wrote to Charles Maurice de Talleyrand-Périgord and the Congress of Vienna:

 French museum officials tried to hold onto any objects they had seized, arguing that keeping the artworks in France was a gesture of generosity towards their countries of origin and a tribute to their cultural or scientific importance.
 In 1815, for example, the French National Museum of Natural History refused the return of artifacts to the Netherlands, claiming that such would necessarily break up the museum's complete collections.
 The natural historians offered to select and send an "equivalent" collection instead.
 In the end, with the aid of the Prussians, the delegates from the Low Countries grew so impatient that they took their works back by force.